2022 Houston Astros season: American League Division Series

 In Game 1 of the Division Series, Astros ace Justin Verlander surrendered six runs on ten hits in four innings, including a combined a 5-for-5 by Seattle's first two hitters, Julio Rodríguez and Ty France.
-Yordan Álvarez hit a two-run double in the third inning, and Yuli Gurriel and Alex Bregman later homered to cut the Mariners' lead to 7–5 through eight innings. Álvarez also threw out France at home plate in the fourth inning.
+Yordan Alvarez hit a two-run double in the third inning, and Yuli Gurriel and Alex Bregman later homered to cut the Mariners' lead to 7–5 through eight innings.
+Alvarez also threw out France at home plate in the fourth inning.
 In the bottom of the ninth, David Hensley, making his postseason debut as a pinch hitter, was hit by a Paul Sewald delivery, before Jeremy Peña reached with a single.
-Lefty Robbie Ray relieved Sewald with two outs, and the left-handed-hitting Álvarez hit a three-run walk-off home run to secure an 8–7 win for the Astros.
+Lefty Robbie Ray relieved Sewald with two outs, and the left-handed-hitting Alvarez hit a three-run walk-off home run to secure an 8–7 win for the Astros.
 A historic home run, it became the first instance of an MLB postseason contest to be decided by a walk-off home run with two outs and the home team trailing by more than one run..